How to find a self build plot: 17 Creative ways

 #6 Property websites

-While most of this land has planning granted, there’s no reason why you can’t presue an option agreement.
+While most of this land has planning granted, there’s no reason why you can’t pursue an option agreement.
 And then try to gain planning for your dream home.

 Commercial real estate agents are completely different from the high street type.
 Most hold an RICS qualification, so are highly trained.
 As they sell fewer, but larger properties each year, they are more willing to advise you.

-It’s not uncommon for a commercial real estate agent to state what price their client is happy to sell for.
+It’s not uncommon for a commercial agent to state what price their client is happy to sell for.
 Also, they’re more willing to talk about other offers on the table.